isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 You'll notice that the yellow warning has disappeared, and we're left only with
 some holes to fill.
-The first hole has type `Set`, while the second has type
+The first hole has type `type:Set`, while the second has type
 `?0`, meaning its type depends on the answer to our first hole.
 We're free to
 choose any type we'd like for this first hole, so let's try `type:ℕ`: